-The Bachelor of Science in Biomedical Science program consists of a rigorous, based curriculum that emphasizes biological sciences and biochemistry to prepare students for direct entry into analytical/research laboratories and health sciences.
+The Biomedical Science program is a Bachelor of Science degree that consists of a rigorous, based curriculum that emphasizes biological sciences and biochemistry to prepare students for direct entry into analytical/research laboratories and health sciences.
 This degree also prepares students for a variety of science-related positions in pharmaceutics, medical manufacturing, clinical and environmental chemistry, laboratories, and health departments.
 Coursework includes physics, chemistry, biology, microbiology, molecular biology and genetics.
 The program also provides general education coursework in advanced oral and written communication, sciences, philosophy, and sociology.
 In addition to participation in all courses, students will be required to complete out-of-class assignments.
 These assignments include but are not limited to reading, exercises and problem solving, projects, research, papers, and presentations.
-A student can anticipate out-of-class activities that equal about two (2) hours for every one (1) hour of lecture, and about one (1) hour for every one (1) hour of lab.
+A student can anticipate out-of-class activities that equal about two (2) hours for every one (1) hour of lab.
 Upon successful completion of the program (see Graduation Requirements section of the catalog), students could enhance an existing biomedical science administration career, seek, or obtain entry-level employment in a biomedical science related field.